EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 The URL can be absolute (`https://example.com/path/to/page`) or relative (`/epas/latest/page`, `../sibling`).
 For links within docs, use relative links.
 However, avoid complicated path walking if possible.
 For example, use `/pem/latest/page` instead of `../../..page`).

-More stuff about this in style guide
 ## Lists

-Stuff about this in style guide

 Lists appear with an indent by default.
 If you format a list with no indent, Markdown formats the list with an indent on the page.
 For example, the first list item in the example below appears with an indent on the page.